 Infrequent or new flossing routine

 If you have just started flossing after a long gap, your gums may bleed for a few days as they adjust.
 This is temporary.
-However, if the bleeding continues beyond one week, it is a sign that plaque has already caused some inflammation and a dental check is needed.
+However, if the bleeding continues beyond one week, it is a sign that plaque has already caused some inflammation and a dental check at Talpadent is needed.

 Cause 04